gerardoanuglo/house-price-predictor/README.md

 <img width="555" alt="Screen Shot 2022-11-08 at 2 47 52 PM" src="https://user-images.githubusercontent.com/85320743/200692637-afb86daf-ae68-4222-baf1-abdf7babf18b.png">

 There are 19 collumns that have null values.
 I will delete any column with more than 15% percent of null values.
-Columns "PoolQC", "MiscFeature", "Alley", "Fence", "FireplaceQU", and "LotFrontage" have to many null values for me to try any tricks to fill the missing data.
+Columns "PoolQC", "MiscFeature", "Alley", "Fence", "FireplaceQU", and "LotFrontage" have to many null values for me to try any techniques to fill the missing data.

 From the remaining 13 features, there are two groups of features with the same amount of null values.
 After looking at each group, they express information about the garage or the basement.
-Some features seem redundent because the information is expressed through one key feature.
-Using GarageCars it expresses most important information about the garage, so we dont need the other features.
-This applies to basements as well.
+As explained earlier I will keep one key feature from each group that expresses the most important information about the item of the house.

-We will also consider MasVnr columns as non essential and remove it.
 As for the Electrical column we will remove the row with a null value.

 To be quiet honest, my first attempt at creating a regression model I was struggling with the performace.
 The accuracy for my testing data was at 51%.
-After doing some research and some help from (insert name) and his notebook (insert notebook link), I realized I needed to make sure my target variable was normal.
+After doing some research I realized I needed to make sure my target variable was normal.
 By normalizing my target variable I could develope a more accurate regression model.

 ### Checking Target Variable for Normality

 <img width="467" alt="Screen Shot 2022-11-08 at 3 13 44 PM" src="https://user-images.githubusercontent.com/85320743/200696170-b63379e7-8812-4d93-ba28-3186d02f0bd6.png">

 SalePrice is not normal.
 It shows a normal distribution skewed to the right.
-Now we will transform SalePrice to enforce normality.
+We will transform SalePrice to enforce normality.

 <img width="502" alt="Screen Shot 2022-11-08 at 3 15 40 PM" src="https://user-images.githubusercontent.com/85320743/200696424-20f59d4f-426b-40c1-ad72-ab977a20b032.png">